qmlbook/qmlbook/docs/start/start.rst

 .. rubric:: File IO

-In the next snippet we read a CSV file from the local directory and loop over the rows to extract the cells from each row.
+In the next snippet, we read a CSV file from the local directory and loop over the rows to extract the cells from each row.
 Doing this we get the table data from the CSV file in ca. 20 lines of code.
 File reading gives us just a byte stream, to be able to convert it into a valid Unicode text we need to use the text stream and pass in the file as a lower-level stream.
 For writing CSV files you would just need to open the file in the write mode and pipe the lines into the text stream.

 .. code-block:: cpp